-Average farmland values in Canada are showing only modest increases for the first half of 2019, according to a review by Farm Credit Canada.
+Average farmland values in Canada are once again showing modest increases for the first half of 2020, although the full impact of the COVID-19 pandemic has yet to be weighed, according to a review by Farm Credit Canada.

 Average farmland values have increased every year since 1993; however, increases were more pronounced from 2011 to 2015 in many different regions.
 In 2015, the average increase was 10 per cent, and since that year, Canada has seen more moderate single-digit increases in average farmland values.